ahmetsaimyilmaz/n11-final-case-ahmet-saim-yilmaz/README.md

 The application should now be running and accessible on `http://localhost:8080`.

+- **User- User Review - Recommendation System:** Should now be running and accessible on `http://localhost:8080`.
+- **Restaurant:** Should now be running and accessible on `http://localhost:8090`.

 ## Usage

 - **Creating a User:** Send a POST request to `http://localhost:8080/api/users` with the user's details.
 - **Submitting a Review:** Send a POST request to `http://localhost:8080/api/reviews` with the review details.
-- **Adding a Restaurant:** Send a POST request to `http://localhost:8080/restaurants` with the restaurant details.
+- **Adding a Restaurant:** Send a POST request to `http://localhost:8090/restaurants` with the restaurant details.
 - **Getting Recommendations:** Access `http://localhost:8080/api/recommendations` with the user's location to receive the top three restaurant recommendations.

 ## Contributing